silnrsi/FDBP/en-US/UFO.md

 - *UFO 1* - The original from 2004.
 Rarely used now.
 - *UFO 2* - The most common version (since 2009), with the broadest application support.
 Only slightly different from UFO 1.
 Still lacks some basic features, such as explicit glyph anchor elements.
 - *UFO 3* - A much-improved and expanded spec from 2012.
-However adoption has been poor.
-Only FontForge offers UFO 3 support.

-In practice, most foundries use UFO2, but may store application- or foundry-specific information in a `lib.plist` file.
-This can be a way of working around some of UFO2's deficiencies, and some applications even respect (don't touch) or read (use) `lib.plist` data added to a UFO by some other application.
-The [pysilfont] project includes a UFO normalizer and converter.

-**We currently recommend storing UFO sources in UFO2 format, and relying on a UFO converter tool to move data between formats.**
+**We currently recommend the UFO3 format.**

 There are various discussions going on concerning future UFO versions beyond 3, by both the original UFO authors and others, but there is no clear successor at this point.